-Although A/B and multivariate tests were once reserved for technical experts, Google introduction of Google Optimize last summer made testing widely accessible.
+Although A/B and multivariate tests were once reserved for technical experts, Google's introduction of Google Optimize last summer made testing widely accessible.
 This free tool integrates directly with Google Analytics and lets you conduct simple tests without coding.

-As a result, many companies are reaping the benefits of increased ecommerce marketing insights.
+As a result, many companies are reaping the benefits of increased eCommerce marketing insights.
 If you're ready to join them and get started with conversion rate optimization (CRO), we have compiled a list of a few simple but effective tests to get you started.

 4 Simple Tests to Double CVR